- For chocolate, scrub the stained area immediately with ammonia, then wash as you normally would.

 This question has come up about the combination Watermelon and salt began on our face book page when a fan shared a picture of a soda sold in Japan with a salty watermelon flavor.
 Simultaneously there has been ongoing discussion about this combination in the linkedIn Food Blogger group.
 We found an article which asks the question” Does salt make watermelon sweeter?”
 Then it answers it: http://bakingbites.com/2011/08/does-salt-make-watermelon-sweeter/

-We recently posted an image on our facebook page about freezing herbs.
 I first learned about it on Food Network’s Barefoot Contessa then reminded about this as I saw a post from the Different solutions FB page.
-Upon researching on the web, found some great descriptions abut the process on Simply Canning.
+Upon researching on the web, found some great descriptions about the process on Simply Canning.

 For herbs like basil, chives, lemon balm, mint or tarragon, freezing is an option that works well.